G-Hymavathi/Online-LearningWebsite/README.md

 # Online-LearningWebsite
-Developed the sample We page for online learning
+Developed the sample Web page for online learning